 How reading benefits your general health and well-being

 Reading has been shown to drastically reduce stress levels.
 If you can make it a part of your daily night-time routine, it can improve the quality of your sleep.
+Many people find that it has the same calming effect as meditation classes or yoga.

 You may want to stick to a book rather than using your phone or an e-reader though because the benefits of reading books far outweigh all other modern reading methods.
 Using electronic devices before you hit the sack has been shown to disrupt your circadian rhythms, also known as your body clock.
 This affects your sleep patterns and the quality and quantity of your sleep.

 Those with mental health conditions also stand to gain from the calming benefits of reading books.
 The elderly will see immense reading benefits if they are regular because it lowers their risk of mental health diseases.
+Adding reading to your schedule can be a part of your healthy ageing plan.

 Some of the more indirect (but still valuable) benefits of reading books are: